truenas/middleware/docs/userguide/index.rst

 `mount_nullfs(8) <http://www.freebsd.org/cgi/man.cgi?query=mount_nullfs>`_
 mechanism which links data that resides outside of the jail as a storage area within the jail.

-To add storage, click the “Add Storage” button for a highlighted jail's entry.
+To add storage, click the "Add Storage" button for a highlighted jail's entry.
 This screen can also be accessed by expanding the jail's name in the tree view and clicking Storage → Add Storage, shown in Figure 13.2d.

-Browse to the “Source” and “Destination”, where:
+Browse to the "Source" and "Destination", where:

 * **Source:** is the directory or dataset on the FreeNAS® system you would like to gain access to from the jail.
 This directory
   **must**  reside outside of the volume or dataset being used by the jail.
 This is why it is recommended to create a separate dataset to store jails, as the dataset holding the jails will always be separate from any datasets used for storage on the FreeNAS® system.

-* **Destination:** select the directory within the jail which will be linked to the “Source” storage area.
+* **Destination:** select the directory within the jail which will be linked to the "Source" storage area.

 **Figure 13.2d: Adding Storage to a Jail**

 |Figure132d_png|